ldwedari/generative-ai-for-beginners/14-the-generative-ai-application-lifecycle/README.md

 For instance, take a look how we ideate.
 Using prompt engineering to experiment with various LLMs to explore possibilities to tests if their Hypothesis could be correct.

-Note that this is not linear, but integrated loops, iterative and with an overacrching cycle.
+Note that this is not linear, but integrated loops, iterative and with an overarching cycle.

 How could we explore those steps?
 Let's step into detail in how could we build a lifecycle.